 Just like the LG CX OLED, the LG GX has outstanding reflection handling.
 You shouldn't have any issues placing this opposite a window.

 Decent out-of-the-box color accuracy.
 Most colors are slightly inaccurate and white balance is off, which affects shades of gray.
-The color temperature is slightly warm and for the most part, gamma follows the target curve well, except extremely bright scenes may be too dark.
+The color temperature is slightly cold and for the most part, gamma follows the target curve well, except extremely bright scenes may be too bright.